overte-org/overte-docs-sphinx/source/explore/get-started/adjust-settings.rst

 Enter or Exit VR Mode
 ---------------------

-You can enjoy Overte with or with VR equipment such as head mounted displays (HMD), hand controllers and audio headsets.
+You can enjoy Overte with or without VR equipment such as head mounted displays (HMD), hand controllers and audio headsets.
 Our Desktop mode contains many of Overte's features such as audio, basic movements and gestures, and the ability to travel to different domains.

 Keep in mind, however, that the most immersive and powerful experience is when you use VR equipment.
 Only then will you be able to interact with people in 3D, track body movements, and easily engage with the objects around you.
 Once you have set up your VR equipment, you can easily switch between VR mode and Desktop mode.
 To switch to VR mode, use one of the following methods: